-But sleep is the great actualizer, meaning IT is the thing which manifests all of the healing and proper hormonal/physiological function.
+Sleep is the great equalizer, but I like to call it the great actualizer, meaning it is the thing that manifests proper healing and hormonal/metabolic function.

 It should be in the back of your mind that everything you do throughout the day be in the causal chain to improving sleep.
 On most days, you're seeking to exhaust yourself in as many dimensions as possible so that when darkness hits, you start feeling the pulses of melatonin, and the natural pull towards bed.

 Jordan Peterson - the Canadian professor of clinical psychology - mentioned in one of his interviews that one of the most important determinants of health is the circadian rhythm.
 Specifically, he spoke to the importance of waking up at the same time every day, and that this is crucial for developing a productive routine.

 While I agree that the routine is of utmost importance for the person seeking to be more productive, I disagree that it starts in the morning.